Refund of the private copying remuneration is possible in three cases:

 3. Professional use

-An official description of professional use and professional users can be found under exemption.
+An official description of professional use and professional users can be found in the Exemption section.

 Professional users may authorise contributors, distributors, regardless of wholesaler or retailer, or a recognised professional organisation (if accepted), to apply for reimbursement on their behalf.